-In addition, we provide preventive strategies for each to help you avoid exposure to these substances.
+They also provide preventive strategies to help you avoid exposure to these substances.

-Please remember that information contained on this Web site is provided for educational and informational purposes only and should not be used to guide the diagnosis or treatment of any medical condition without the advice and supervision of a licensed, qualified health care provider.
+Information contained on these webpages is provided for educational and informational purposes only and should not be used to guide the diagnosis or treatment of any medical condition without the advice and supervision of a licensed, qualified health care provider.

 - American Lung Association - The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease.

-- MedlinePlus: Allergy - A compilation of links to various resources that help with allergy treatment, diagnosis, and prevention.
+- National Library of Medicine MedlinePlus: Allergy - A compilation of links to various resources that help with allergy treatment, diagnosis, and prevention.

 - Talking to Your Doctor - Resources from NIH - You can play an active role in your health care by talking to your doctor.
 Clear and honest communication between you and your physician can help you both make smart choices about your health.